Personal Injury

 Soft tissue injuries, such as sprains, strains, and bruises, are among the most common injuries from motor vehicle accidents.
 Treatment for these injuries typically follows the RICE protocol: Rest, Ice, Compression, and Elevation.
 This approach helps reduce swelling, minimize pain, and promote healing.

 For more severe soft tissue injuries, physical therapy may be recommended to strengthen the affected muscles and improve flexibility.
-Anti-inflammatory medications or cortisone injections may also be used to relieve pain and reduce inflammation.
+Anti-inflammatory medications or cortisone injections may also be used to relieve pain and reduce inflammation and, in situations where there has been a disc injury, surgical intervention may be required.

 7 – Psychological Injury Treatment